 On December 28, 2016, Zhongjia entered into a financial guarantee agreement whereby it has provided an unsecured financial guarantee of a CNY 50,000,000 five year unsecured bank loan to Yantai Baiheng Gold Ltd. ("Baiheng").
 The nature of the financial guarantee is such that the bank loan will become payable by Zhongjia should Baiheng default on the bank loan.
-As security, Baiheng has pledged its two mining permits to Zhongjia as well as providing a refundable security deposit of CNY 15,000,000 (\$2,254,114) to Zhongjia for the duration of the loan.
+As security, Baiheng has pledged its two mining permits to Zhongjia as well as Zhongjia having on deposit a refundable security deposit of CNY 10,000,000 (\$1,456,346) (2017 - CNY15,000,000 (\$2,254,114)).
 Should Baiheng go into default, the two mining permits will become transferable to Zhongjia and the security deposit will become non-refundable to Baiheng.
 Further, in the event of default, Dahedong will become liable for the entire amounts that Zhongjia will make on behalf of Baiheng.
 If Dahedong is not able to repay the liabilities, it will transfer 5% out of its 25% interest in Zhongjia to Majestic Yantai.